Contact%20dermatitis Treatment

 - May be needed in cases of secondary infection

 1Various products are available.
-Please see prescribing information for specific formulations in the latest MIMS.
+Please see the latest MIMS for specific formulations and prescribing information.

 Non-Pharmacological Therapy

-- Allergic contact dermatitis: Patient should avoid allergens & all cross-reactants completely
+- ACD: Patient should avoid allergens and all cross-reactants completely

-- Counsel patient regarding cross-reactants (eg patient w/ Lidocaine allergy should avoid all local anesthetic of the amide type)
+- Counsel patient regarding cross-reactants (eg patient with Lidocaine allergy should avoid all local anesthetic of the amide type)

 - If dermatitis is due to occupational exposure: